-- Is the revised assessment recommended as Best Scientific Information Available? - The Committee was unable to make a recommendation on BSIA at this point (see recommendations above). - What impact did the revised data have on measures of assessment uncertainty? - Provide fishing level recommendations - Apply the ABC control rule and complete the fishing level recommendations table. - The SSC will address revisions to the ABC at the Spring SSC meeting following the webinar.

-- Comment on any difficulties encountered in applying the Control Rule, including any required information that is not available. - Identify and justify any changes in the ABC control rule application and outcome (i.e. P value) as a result of the revised assessment.
+- Is the revised assessment recommended as Best Scientific Information Available? - What impact did the revised data have on measures of assessment uncertainty? - Provide fishing level recommendations - Apply the ABC control rule and complete the fishing level recommendations table. - Comment on any difficulties encountered in applying the Control Rule, including any required information that is not available. - o Identify and justify any changes in the ABC control rule application and outcome (i.e. P value) as a result of the revised assessment.